-- 1. Private tweets must be signed or asymmetrically encrypted so that the author is identifiable. - 2.
-Distribution of the public key for decryption must take place via the user's profile.
-The profile is the only place that guarantees that only authorized users can access the key and that the public key belongs to a specific user without any doubt. - 3.
-The Hybrid OSN application must encrypt the public keys so that Twitter cannot read them and therefore cannot decrypt the private tweets.
+- 1. Private tweets must be signed or asymmetrically encrypted so that the author can be clearly identified. - 2.
+The public key with which the tweets can be decrypted must be distributed over the user's profile.
+This is the only way to ensure that only authorized users can access the key and that the public key belongs to a specific user without any doubt. - 3.
+The hybrid OSN application must encrypt the public keys so that Twitter cannot read them and therefore cannot decrypt the private tweets.